-By the way, if you need a guide to set up a self-hosted WordPress blog, you can refer to this article on how to start a WordPress blog in 2017.
+By the way, if you need a guide to set up a self-hosted WordPress blog, you can refer to this article on how to start a WordPress blog.

 If you’re not convinced that you should switch to a self-hosted WordPress blog, you can read this article on why I chose a self-hosted WordPress blog.

 Let’s start the comparison with Bluehost.